 • Freeze: Freeze leftovers for up to 3 months.

-• Freezer meal: Assemble, tightly wrap with plastic and then foil, and freeze for up to 3 months.
-Thaw in the fridge overnight and bake as per instructions + 15 minutes.
+• Freezer meal: Assemble, tightly wrap with plastic, then few layers of foil, and freeze for up to 3 months.
+Thaw in the fridge overnight and bake as per instructions adding 15 minutes.

 Nutrition